About the Project

 - A lack of neighborhood connections and undersized, incomplete and inaccessible sidewalks and crossings for people walking, biking and rolling through the surrounding local streets.

-These safety and congestion concerns contribute to Portland having the seventh worst traffic and fourth most daily congestion of the 49 most populous U.S. metros as of 2024.
+These safety and congestion concerns contribute to Portland having the 17th worst traffic and fourth most daily congestion of the 49 most populous U.S. metros as of 2025.

 What are the project benefits?